osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

       <td>Tuesday, November 19</td>
       <td><b>DAGMan: HTCondor’s Workflow Manager</b>
         <p>
         <i>Learning Objectives:</i> In this training, you will be guided through hands-on exercises to learn how to use DAGMan to automate your HTCondor job submissions.
+This training is especially useful for anyone who has constructed different job types and wants to be able to run them in a certain order.
         </p>
         <p>
         <i>Prerequisites/Audience:</i> A basic understanding of HTCondor job submission